 One of the best ways to teach preschoolers about any theme is by hand-selecting the highest quality picture books!
-This is a book list for our most-loved picture books for a Fourth of July theme.
+This is a book list for our most-loved picture books to celebrate the United States of America.

 Math and Science Activities for a Fourth of July Theme

 Count the Sparks – Practice counting with this Fourth of July math game.
 After twisting multiple red and blue pipe cleaners together to make fireworks, set them aside.
 Write different numbers on a large poster board.
 Now count and match, or dip the fireworks into paint and make your own colorful counting firework display!